deviparikh/Confluence/index.md

 ## The Rarities

 The number of pieces out of 1,000 that have each trait are listed [here][rarities].
+Also see [this][overall] for a few different ways of computing overall rarity scores of pieces.

 ## The Artist